 This project is should not be attempted unless you are very knowledgeable and careful about electricity, home wiring practices and the National Electrical Code.
 You can easily get yourself electrocuted, burned, maimed, killed, create a safety hazard and/or burn down the house.
 Hire a licensed electrician if in doubt.

-Old Branch Circuit Removal
+Disconnect the Old Electrical Outlet and Branch Circuit

 The GFCI receptacle under the floor joists for the old hot water dispenser will be removed with the NM-B 14/2 cable and circuit breaker in preparation for installing an entirely new 20 AMP branch circuit.